Home / Blog / Free tools guide

 • SKU- or item-level views where data supports it

-• Inventory-oriented follow-ons such as safety stock thinking (tool-specific)
+• Inventory-oriented follow-ons such as forecast inventory needs, calculate reorder quantities, and stock replenishment planning

 • Human review: promotions, gaps, and lead times still belong to you